fd/zettalm/README.md

 This particular solution to fitting linear models can handle infinite data, and that's the point.

-Again: there a tons of model fitting packages, but the point of interest here is that this online QR decomposition algorithm can handle Zetta-Bytes of observations, *actually unlimited* rows of data.
+There are lots of model fitting packages that can handle finite data; they handle data that fits in RAM, or fits on disk, or in the cloud.
+The point of interest here is that this online QR decomposition algorithm can handle Zetta-Bytes of observations, *actually unlimited* rows of data.
 It needs space only proportional to O(p^2) for p variables.
 It only ever has to look at each row once.
 The original